Carrera (slot car brand)

 In 2006, Carrera organized its very first Carrera World Championship and another championship in 2007 until the spring of 2008.
-September 2007 set the start of the Carrera World Championship at the International Motor Show in Frankfurt.
+September 2007 was the start of the Carrera World Championship at the International Motor Show in Frankfurt.

 In 2019, the Stadelbauer GmbH has been acquired by investment group Quantum Capital Partners (QCP).
 They took over operations of Revell in 2018.